graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 ### (GraphQL) implementation

-**Definition**: a software that implements the algorithms and behaviour described in the specification.
+**Definition**: software that implements the algorithms and behaviours described in the GraphQL specification.

 Examples: graphql-js, Hot Chocolate, graphql-java, etc...